VenturousStudios/Unreal-Engine-5-Extra-Documentation/Docs/Character/CharacterMovementComponentAsync.md

 - `OutHit`: Optional parameter to store the result of a collision hit.
 - `MoveFlags`: Flags controlling the movement behavior.
 - `Teleport`: Specifies the type of teleport, if any, to be used during movement.
-- `Input`: Reference to `FUpdatedComponentAsync` containing the current movement state.
+- `Input`: Reference to `FUpdatedComponentAsyncInput` containing the current movement state.
-- `Output`: Reference to `FCharacterMovementComponentAsyncOutput`.
+- `Output`: Reference to `FCharacterMovementComponentAsyncInputOutput`.

 #### Behavior
 - Adjusts the component's position and rotation based on `Delta` and `NewRotationQuat`.